morelinq/MoreLINQ/README.md

 ### EquiZip

-Returns a sequence of projections, each projection is build from K elements.
+Returns a sequence of projections, each projection is build from multiple elements.
-For the N-th projection, these K elements are those located at the N-th position of the K input sequences.
+For the N-th projection, these multiple elements are those located at the N-th position of the multiple input sequences.
 The resulting sequence has the same length as the input sequences.
 If the input sequences are of different lengths, an exception is thrown.